gniemetz/automount/README.md

 # automount

-Mount all shares listed in ~/Library/Preferences/it.niemetz.automount.plist For security reasons the password is fetched from the keychain
+Mount all shares listed in `~/Library/Preferences/it.niemetz.automount.plist` at login

+For security reasons the password is fetched from the login keychain